Womens Lacrosse Rules

 The Campus Recreation Department assumes no responsibility for injuries received during intramural and open recreation activities.
-Participants are reminded that their participation is completely voluntary.
-As with most sports the risk of injury is present, intramurals is no different, each year a small number of injuries occur which require hospital treatment.
+Participants are reminded that their participation is completely voluntary, and that a small number of injuries occur which require hospital treatment each year.
 The nature of sports activity and the large number of participants in the Gettysburg College Recreation and Intramural Program make the occurrence of some injuries inevitable.
 It is strongly recommended that all participants have a physical examination and secure medical health insurance.
 Any injury or accidents occurring during activities should be reported immediately to on-duty personnel.
 Participants who are on medication are urged to confidentially inform the Intramural supervisor/trainer of their specific situation.

 Good sportsmanship is a requirement of all participants.
 Players and coaches are to conduct themselves properly at all times.
 The Campus Recreation Department reserves the right to suspend or disqualify individuals or group for unsportsmanlike conduct.
 Unsportsmanlike actions before, during and/or after a contest will not be tolerated and anyone who tries them will face swift discipline.
 The team captain assumes full responsibility for the conduct of the team and spectators.

-Teams qualifying for the playoff tournament (using W/L record) must maintain above 7.5 rating to be included.
-In addition, teams must maintain above a 7.5 rating throughout the playoff tournament.
-Teams dropping below this average will be eliminated from the tournament.
-All rating will be cumulative.
+Teams qualifying for the playoff tournament (using W/L record) must average a "B" (7.5) rating to be included.
+In addition, teams must maintain a 7.5 rating throughout the playoff tournament.
+Teams dropping below 7.5 average will be eliminated from the tournament.
+All ratings will be cumulative.

-9-10 = Team members participate with excellent sportsmanship within the established rules throughout the contest.
+9-10 = Team or individual team members cause no problems for officials or employees of the department and participate with excellent sportsmanship within the established rules throughout the contest.

-6-8 = Team or individual team members occasionally complain to the official and supervisor about rule interpretation.
+7-8 = Team or individual team members occasionally complain to the official and supervisor about rule interpretations.
 Sportsmanship and understanding of the rules is acceptable, but could be better.

-The Campus Recreation Staff reserves the right to change any grade based on team/player's sportsmanship.
+The Director /Assistant Director of Campus Recreation reserves the right to change any grade based on team/player's sportsmanship.